 The biggest classic Indy theme missing from Skull is that of religion.
 In the first film, Indy tracked down the honest-to-Moses Ark of the Convenant.
 The MacGuffin of the second film was a set of Hindu (well, a derogatorily fictionalized version thereof) sacred stones.
 The third installment went back to the franchise’s Judeo-Christian roots and had Indy pursue none other than The Holy Grail.
 Indy sometimes dismisses religious traditions as myth, but usually doesn’t have any trouble accepting that the 10 Commandment tablets and the Grail are anything less than actual objects.
 There are no mere metaphors for Indiana Jones!

 In keeping with the religious overtones, all three parts of the original trilogy end in psychedelic freakouts: witness an empty Ark explode Nazi heads, sacred stones magically relieve a village’s famine, and a Grail cause an earthquake.
-So as much as I may have hated Skull’s mystifying, CG-drenched in which a bunch of alien corpses become one living being that does something glowy to Irina Spalko and launches his spaceship off into another dimension (all of which is like an unholy love child of the X-Files feature film Fight the Future and Spielberg’s own A.I.: Artificial Intelligence), it is actually in keeping with the endings of the original three films (even the “good one,” of course, Raiders).
+So as much as I may have hated Skull’s mystifying, CGI-drenched finale in which a bunch of alien corpses become one living being that does something glowy to Irina Spalko and launches his spaceship off into another dimension (all of which is like an unholy love child of the X-Files feature film Fight the Future and Spielberg’s own A.I.: Artificial Intelligence), it is actually in keeping with the endings of the original three films (even the “good one,” of course, Raiders).
 If you don’t believe me, go back and watch them again.